JK Death Wobble: Causes, Diagnosis, and How to Fix It for Good

 Important: A new steering stabilizer will NOT fix death wobble.
 It only masks the symptoms.

 That said, once you’ve fixed the root cause, a quality stabilizer helps dampen road irregularities.
+See our steering stabilizer guide for top recommendations.

 I run the Fox 2.0 stabilizer.
 It’s smooth and well-built.